cts/cts.github.com/dscrape/index.md

      <pre>dscrape http://www.twitter.com/edwardbenson</pre>

-# Using with your own Tree Sheet
+# Using DScrape with your own Tree Sheet

 To use DScrape with your own tree sheet, provide a reference to the tree sheet after the URL.
 This reference can either be: